Code-Institute-Submissions/Follow-the-moon/README.md

 Bugs
 ======
 #### Navigation menu
-I had a problem with my navigation menu on the homepage, it was pushing the content down, that was not supposed to happen.
+I had a problem with my navigation menu on the homepage, it was pushing the content down, that was not supposed to happen. <br>
 <img src="assets/images/README images/menu_bug.png" alt="Menu bug"/> <br>
 I fixed it by changing my ccs from:
 ```